vishalp-65/Linkly/RENDER_DEPLOYMENT.md

 ## Troubleshooting

-### Error: Cannot find module '/opt/render/project/dist/server.js'
+### Error: Cannot find module '/opt/render/project/dist/server.js' or '/opt/render/project/src/dist/server.js'

-This happens when the start command uses a wrong path.
+This happens when the root directory or start command path is wrong.
 Make sure:
+- **Root Directory** in Render dashboard is EMPTY or set to `.` (NOT `src`)
-- Build command is: `npm install && npm run build`
+- Build command is: `npm ci && npm run build`
-- Start command is: `node dist/server.js` (NOT `node ../dist/server.js`)
+- Start command is: `node dist/server.js` (NOT `node ../dist/server.js` or `node src/dist/server.js`)

+If you see `/opt/render/project/src/dist/server.js` in the error, it means your Root Directory is set to `src` - change it to `.` or leave it empty.

 ### Module not found errors after deployment